 - ensure that your child does their best and presents their work well

-If homework is not handed in on time or is not completed to an acceptable standard, a purple stamp reminder will be placed in diary with the expectation that it will be in the next day (this is not a red comment).
-For second and consequent incidences of homework not completed in the same subject, the reminder will also contain a red signature to indicate a red comment.
-Year 5 pupils will be given purple homework reminders only (and no red comments) for the first half term, to help them settle into the new system.
+If homework is not handed in on time or is not completed to an acceptable standard, a neutral mark will be given (and be visible in the MCAS app) with the expectation that it will be in the next day or lesson (this is not a demerit).If homework is not completed after the above actions, then pupils will receive a demerit.
+Pupils will only receive one demerit per piece of incomplete homework.

 We feel sure that we can depend upon your support and encouragement to make homework an important part of school life.
 Thank you!